WOVNio/wovnjava/README.en.md

 ### 2.15. encoding

 You can choose to optionally explicitly specify the encoding used by your HTML.
 If `encoding` is not set, wovnjava will attempt to automatically detect the encoding.
+Commonly used encodings are `utf-8`, `Shift_JIS` and `EUC-JP`.

 ## Supported Langauges